 There has been a change in the rules about rest stops.
 Now you have to take 10 hours of rest at either Carmacks, Minto, or some combination of the two.
 You must stop at both checkpoints, but you can just stop-and-go if you have taken your ten hours at Carmacks already or are planning on stopping for ten hours at Minto.
 The purpose of the stop-and-go is to reduce the advantage of not stopping: you can not just bomb past in the fast water the other side of the river.
 You are expected to tell us how long you expect to stop at Carmacks ahead of the race, but you can change you mind.
 It will help us if you stick close to your plan or tell us your revised plan as it evolves.
 What actually matters for timing purposes is when you actually leave.

-The water is deep close into the bank at the checkpoint and is moving quite quickly.
+At Coalmine, the water is deep close into the bank at the checkpoint and is moving quite quickly.
 The docks are another 2 metres out from the bank, so you are docking in moving water.
 We often have incidents with boats having issues here.
 It is tempting to do a “eddy out” manoeuvre and turn mid channel and come in facing upstream, but there isn’t an eddy for you to use to help the turn, so don't try.
 By far the best approach is to approach the dock from upstream paddling close to the bank.
 The time mark is about 50 metres before the docks, so you can come in fast to the timing mark then slow down for the docks.
 Have bow and stern lines ready to throw so you can be pulled in if you get it wrong.
 Using the stern line is best as that way you can be pulled back in without turning and the associated risk of capsize.
 SUPS should approach and leave the dock in a kneeling position.

 There are two docks, the upstream one intended for inbound boats, the downstream one for outbound.
 From time to time both may be used for inbound or outbound depending on traffic.
 Sometimes Voyageurs leave from their berth at the bank.